 Dore’s Dyslexia Programme

-Dore’s dyslexia programme can help people overcome their dyslexic symptoms by tackling the root cause of their difficulties – by improving the efficiency of the cerebellum.
+Dore’s dyslexia programme aims to support people with the symptoms associated with dyslexia by tackling the root cause of their difficulties – by improving the efficiency of the cerebellum.
 Read more...

 There have been many papers written about the research into dyslexia and the cerebellum.
 Here is a list of recommended reading.